innodev-au/innodev-appianfunctions-markupgen/README.md

 )
 ```

 Notice how the language syntax helps us create valid HTML content.
-Furthermore, the HTML escaping happens by default; we don't need to remember to call a specific function to escape text.
+Also notice that the HTML text is escaped by default; we don't need to remember to call a specific function to do this.

 Admittedly, the lengthy function names get in the way a bit, but you may choose to wrap common tags in new expression rules within your project.